Bayesian Embeddings for Few-Shot Open World Recognition: Introduction

 The predominant setting for classification systems is \textit{closed-world}: a fixed set of possible labels is specified during training, and this set remains fixed during deployment~\cite{murphy2012machine}.
 Moreover, modern deep learning classification systems operate in the \textit{big data} regime, in which there are many examples for each class and retraining the classification model is costly in both compute and time.
 This large-scale, \textit{closed-world} approach stands in stark contrast with human learning in an open world.
 By constantly integrating novel information, humans continually learn new concepts from small amounts of data.
 As autonomous decision-making agents move in to increasingly unstructured operating environments---for example, autonomous vehicles being deployed in new cities---learning systems must consider \textit{open-world} and \textit{few-shot} settings in which agents continuously learn new concepts from limited amounts of new information in the wild.

 Recent work has aimed to enable deep learning models to perform few-shot learning, or learning from a small number of examples for each class \cite{finn2017model, vinyals2016matching, snell2017prototypical}.
-These few-shot classification algorithms typically consider the \textit{closed-world} ``$k$-shot, $n$-way'' \cite{vinyals2016matching} setting, in which the set of test-time labels is fixed.
-Indeed, work from the last half decade has shown that deep neural network models are capable of learning with limited \textit{context data}\footnote{Context data refers to data generated from the same distribution as that used at test time/during deployment.}.
-However, these approaches assume some context data is available for each class that appears at test time, and they do not address the problem of continuously detecting novel classes.
+These few-shot classification algorithms typically consider the \textit{closed-world} ``$k$-shot, $n$-way'' \cite{vinyals2016matching} setting, in which the number of classes appearing at test time is known, and examples of each class are given in a small training (or context) dataset.
+Indeed, work from the last half decade has shown that deep neural network models are capable of learning with limited context data; however, these approaches fundamentally do not address the problem of continuously detecting and learning from novel classes.
 Moreover, few works have addressed the problem of continuously integrating novel classes over long horizons---a problem setting which spans from few-shot learning to large-scale learning.
-An effective few-shot, open-world learning pipeline must be able to incorporate arbitrary amounts of training data, detect novel inputs at any point in the testing sequence, and instantiate and learn new classes as they appear.
+An effective few-shot, open-world learning pipeline must be able to incorporate arbitrary amounts of training data, detect novel inputs at any point in the evaluation sequence, and instantiate and learn new classes as they appear.